 - Protect your design with proper margins: The most critical step in file prep is leaving at least a half-inch margin on the binding edge; this prevents important text and images from being cut off by the hole-punching process.

-What is Spiral Binding?
+What Is Spiral Binding?

 When you think of a book, you probably picture a flat, glued spine like a typical paperback.
 Spiral binding takes a different approach.
 Instead of glue, it uses a durable plastic or metal coil to hold the pages and covers together.
 This coil is threaded through a series of small holes punched along one edge of the paper, creating a flexible and functional spine.
 You might also hear it called coil binding, but the concept is the same: a simple, sturdy method that keeps your pages secure while offering unmatched flexibility.